 Commercial real estate is classified as a real asset within the alternatives asset class and includes land-based assets that have a business function e.g. business parks, offices, warehouses, hotels, medical centres, shopping centres (retail units), university halls of residence and commercial land.
 Returns from these assets will be derived from the building, sale, leasing and ongoing management of property.
-It should be noted that CRE does not include ordinary residential dwellings...
+It should be noted that commercial real estate does not include ordinary residential dwellings...

 According to Preqin, the global real estate investment market is estimated to be valued at circa £900bn with circa 7000 institutional investors participating globally, 40% of which are public and private pension funds.
 The remaining investing participants in the sector are foundations, endowments, insurance companies, private equity firms, family offices, wealth/asset managers and banking institutions.

 Commercial real estate investment is popular with pension fund managers due its combined long-term capital and income return profile.
 Not only are real estate income returns stable, but capital returns are also tied to broad future economic growth.
-Institutional investors can access CRE either in debt or equity form – this can be done so privately (private equity or debt vehicles) or via publicly listed investment vehicles such as REITs, ETFs, mutual funds or unit trusts.
-CRE exposure in a typical portfolio will usually be around 5-10%.
+Institutional investors can access commercial real estate either in debt or equity form – this can be done so privately (private equity or debt vehicles) or via publicly listed investment vehicles such as Real Estate Investment Trusts (REITs), Exchange-Traded Funds (ETFs), mutual funds or unit trusts.
+Commercial real estate exposure in a typical portfolio will usually be around 5-10%.

 There are a wide variety of real estate investment strategies employed by investors globally with variations on those strategies.
 The most common types are:

-Since CRE tends to be a long-term asset class, it is not valued and appraised daily resulting in some degree of illiquidity.
+Since commercial real estate tends to be a long-term asset class, it is not valued and appraised daily resulting in some degree of illiquidity.
 As a result, asset managers need to remain mindful that although real estate asset returns confer inflation protection benefits and perceived low price volatility, execution risks remain.
 Institutional investors should also be aware that real estate indices and their construction and calculation may differ across geographies.
 This issue can manifest in a phenomenon known as ‘valuation smoothing’.
-For investors with a global remit, currency, tax and governance issues ought to be considered too.
+For investors with a global remit, currency, tax, and governance issues ought to be considered too.